Star and crescent: Greeks and Romans

 In the 2nd century, the star-within-crescent is found on the obverse side of Roman coins minted during the rule of Hadrian, Geta, Caracalla and Septimius Severus, in some cases as part of an arrangement of a crescent and seven stars, one or several of which were placed inside the crescent.

 Coin of Roman Emperor Hadrian (r.
 117–138).
 The reverse shows an eight-rayed star within a crescent.

 Roman period limestone pediment from Perge, Turkey (Antalya Museum) showing Diana-Artemis with a crescent and a radiant crown.

+Because of Hecate, the crescent was an official symbol of Byzantium at the time of its conquering in 324 by Constantine, who is said to have added a star to symbolize the Virgin Mary.
+Thus, for many centuries thereafter, via Constantinople, the star and crescent was a Christian symbol until the later repurposing by Muslims.

 Iran (Persia)

 The star and crescent symbol appears on some coins of the Parthian vassal kingdom of Elymais in the late 1st century AD.

 The same symbol is present in coins that are possibly associated with Orodes I of Parthia (1st century BC).
 In the 2nd century AD, some Parthian coins show a simplified "pellet within crescent" symbol.

 A star and crescent appearing (separately) on the obverse side of a coin of Orodes II of Parthia (r.
 57-37 BC).